sal55/langs/MCompiler.md

 OBJ           The single OBJ file produced represents the whole program.
 OBJ files allow M code to be statically linked with other
               languages, but require an external linker.

-RUN           Not an output, the program is run immediately without generating any executable file.
+RUN           Not an output, the program is run immediately in memory without generating any executable file.
 This allows M to be used
               like a scripting language, running programs directly from source code.

+RUNP          This interprets the PCL intermediate representation in memory without translation to native code.

+PCL           A dump of the IL as textual source code.
+This can be processed by the separate PC application.

 LIST          A dump of the top-level symbols (functions, variables, types, macros, enums) used across the project.
 These and
               the PROJ option are used by my IDE